 Pros: No cost to you.
 Nothing to lose by asking.Cons: Low rate of success.
 Sometimes a kind soul will open, but not always.

-The big issue with this one is that those who are running successful routing nodes (the ones that you want to have inbound liquidity from) usually don’t have an incentive to lock up their capital in a channel with a node with little if any reputation on the network.
+The big issue with this one is that those running successful routing nodes (the ones you want to have inbound liquidity from) usually don’t have an incentive to lock up their capital in a channel with a node with little if any reputation on the network.
 In their mind, their capital would likely be better put to use by opening a channel to another well-established node.

 The easiest method

 This means, you guessed it, you can receive payments!
 This movement of liquidity in a natural way can help you jumpstart your node’s power to receive payments.
-Next time you want to go out to eat, check out something like bitrefill.com and spend some sats on a gift card.
+Next time you want to eat, check out something like bitrefill.com and spend some sats on a gift card.
 You will get inbound liquidity in return automatically.

 For LND, you would use Lightning Pool by Lightning Labs.
 Lightning Pool is a blind auction system that matches a bid side and an ask side to create channels.
 Someone who wants inbound liquidity would post a bid, and someone who wants to sell liquidity would post an ask.
 The one posting the bid would also offer a certain amount in a percentage as payment to the peer that matches with them.
-This is a blind auction system and you do not know who will match with you.
+This is a blind auction system, and you do not know who will match you.